microsoft/WhatTheHack/036-MdwCovid19/Student/03-OnPremIngest.md

     the self-hosted integration runtime is ideally installed on a separate machine from the one that hosts the data itself (e.g., on a [jumpbox](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/n-tier/n-tier-sql-server#architecture)).
-    For the scope of this OpenHack, it is acceptable to install the runtime on the machine which hosts the data.
+    For the scope of this WhatTheHack, it is acceptable to install the runtime on the machine which hosts the data.
 - It is only required that the team persists **their authored solutions** to version control.